ustcode/wf-terraform/bootstrap/README.md

 3. Bootstrap the AWS account.

+4. Set secrets for GitHub Actions

-4. Configure the Terraform backend.
+5. Configure the Terraform backend.

-5. Commit the changes.
+6. Commit the changes.

 ## 1. Prerequisites